 By the end of this review, we hope you’ll be able to decide if it’s the right learning solution for you.

 Disclosure: Some of the links in this article are affiliate links, meaning at no additional cost for you, we might get a commission if you click the link and purchase.

 Skillshare is an online learning community for creators, entrepreneurs, professionals, and anyone who wants to learn a new skill.

-With more than 30,000 classes taught by world-renowned instructors, Skillshare helps members learn new skills, practice their craft, and unlock their creativity.
+As of January 2023, Skillshare offers more than 34,000 classes taught by world-renowned instructors, helping members learn new practical skills, practice their craft, and unlock their creativity.